 We love the 'connected home' here at T3, despite not quite being ready for the consumer, it's a super exciting at the moment.
-With innovation from big players such as Apple, Nest, and Samsung, it's clearly an area that's really going to take off in 2016.

 If you're interested in dipping your toe in the smart home segment (before diving in head-first and buying a connected washing machine), we'd suggest getting something small -- like a smart light bulb.